dentonzh/Eggspress/README.md

 Select your newly forked Eggspress repository.
 When prompted for a Project Name, enter a name of your choosing.
 Under Framework Presets, select "Next.js".

 When you're ready, click "Deploy" to build your new site.
-If the build is successful, you'll see a list of links appear under "Domains."
-The first link is your public link.
+It will take about 45 seconds to a minute to build your new site.
+Vercel will redirect you to a new page when this process is complete.
+On this new page, click on the Project" link near the top of the page, then click the "Visit" button near the upper-right corner of the page.

-Save this link by writing it down someplace or bookmarking it.
-This will be the URL for your site (if you want a different URL, you can set your Vercel address or add a custom domain by following [these steps](https://vercel.com/guides/how-do-i-add-a-custom-domain-to-my-vercel-project)).
+The page that opens when you click "Visit" uses the public link to your site.
+Save this link by writing it down or bookmarking it.
+We will return to your site later.
+(If you want a different URL, you can set your Vercel address or add a custom domain by following [these steps](https://vercel.com/guides/how-do-i-add-a-custom-domain-to-my-vercel-project).)
 ## Creating your workspace
-Your workspace is a folder on your computer where all of your content and settings will reside.
+Your workspace is a folder on your computer where you'll do most of your editing.
+To set up your initial workspace, create a new folder on your computer.

-To set up your initial workspace, look for a button on your new site that says "Download Eggspress Starter Workspace."
-Click on it to download `eggspress_starter_workspace.zip` and extract its contents.
+On your new site, look for a button that says "Download Eggspress Starter Workspace."
+Clicking this button will download `eggspress_starter_workspace.zip` to your computer.
+Open this file and extract its contents to the workspace folder you just created.

-This initial workspace contains all of your core folders as well as a few placeholder files and templates.
+This initial workspace contains a series of folders prefixed with `my_`.
+Files in these folders determine the content that appear on your pages and how they appear on them.
 ## Uploading your workspace to Github
-To jump start our site, we'll upload our entire workspace that we just extracted from `eggspress_starter_workspace.zip` to Github.
-As your site grows in content, you may want to upload files one by one to avoid uploading files you didn't intend on publishing.
+To get an idea of how these files work, we'll upload our new workspace to Github.
+Here, we'll upload everything in one go.
+As your site grows, however, you may want to upload files in smaller batches to avoid publishing drafts that you aren't ready to share yet.

-Keep your workspace folder open and return to your browser tab containing your forked repository in Github.
-Click the "Add file" button and select "Upload files."
+Keep your workspace folder open and return to your browser tab where Github is open.
+If you're reading this on Github, you may want to open another tab with this page.

+Near the top of your forked repository page, you'll find a button labeled "Add file."
+Clicking this button displays a dropdown menu.
+Select "Upload files" from this menu.
 From your workspace folder, drag all of the `my_`-prefixed folders into the rectangle labeled "Drag files here."

-Github will now process your files.
+On the same page, Github will process your files.
 When all of your files are uploaded, scroll down and look for a section titled "Commit changes."
-You may wish to leave a "commit message," which describes what you're doing.
-This is helpful if you ever want to review your past commits.
+You may wish to leave a commit message, but this is optional.
 When you're done, click the green button labeled "Commit changes."

 ## Publishing new changes to your site
-When you commit your changes, Vercel will automatically build a new version of your site with your new files.
-It'll take a minute, after which you should see your changes appear on your site.
+In addition to updating your repository, committing also triggers Vercel to start building a new site based on your latest changes.
+As with the initial build, this process takes about 45 seconds.
+As your site grows, this duration may increase very slightly.

 If your changes do not appear after two minutes, you may have errors stemming from improperly formed frontmatter or improperly formatted filenames.
 For troubleshooting, see the [full documentation](https://eggspress.vercel.app).